-Subject Code : ME1875 Duration : 16 weeks

-Objective: To familiarize the students with Industrial technical problems.

-Pre-requisite: Knowledge of Mechanical engineering
+Subject Code: ME1875Duration: 16 weeksObjective: To familiarize the students with Industrial technical problems.Pre-requisite: Knowledge of Mechanical engineeringLearning Outcome: On successful completion of course students will:

 - 1. Able to Identify and resolve the actual industrial problems - 2.
 Come up with innovative ideas. - 3.
 Visualize the practical application of mechanical equipments. - 4.
 Able to relate the theoretical knowledge with practical use. - 5.
 Able to develop the interpersonal and managerial skills.